michu123qwe/HouseChores/README.md

 # HouseChores

 **Technologies**: Python3, Django
-**Description**: A wep app that lets you authenticate and add/delete/complete tasks.
+**Description**: A web app that lets you authenticate and add/delete/complete tasks.

 Register yourself and your family members and share house chores.